kubestellar/kubestellar/docs/content/direct/architecture.md

 and the *work agent*.

 The **registration agent** is responsible for registering a new cluster into OCM.
-The agent creates an unaccepted *ManagedCluster* into the hub cluster along with a temporary *CertificateSigningRequest* (CSR) resource.
+The agent creates an unaccepted [ManagedCluster](https://github.com/open-cluster-management-io/api/blob/v0.12.0/cluster/v1/types.go#L33) into the hub cluster along with a temporary [CertificateSigningRequest.v1.certificates](https://github.com/kubernetes/api/blob/v0.26.1/certificates/v1/types.go#L41) (CSR) object.
 The cluster will be accepted by the hub control plane if the CSR is approved and signed by any certificate provider setting filling `.status.certificate` with legit X.509 certificates, and the ManagedCluster resource is approved by setting